Tips and stories from three execs who went to coding boot camps.

 While he loved these problem-solving challenges, the constant overwork made him reconsider his options.
 It occurred to him that the developers in the fast-moving start-ups he was helping tended to be both better paid and less stressed, as they weren’t directly responsible for market success.
 He felt that his best choice might be to become a developer.

 George spent all his spare time taking free courses and learning from his developer friends.
 Eventually, he took a part-time role to have even more time for self-study.
 After nearly a year, he discovered that the government would fully subsidise him to attend a boot camp, so he went.
-His prior learnings served him well.
+His prior learning served him well.

 When he applied for coding jobs, he was surprised to find that many interviews were not as technical as he had expected; motivation and willingness to start at the bottom were just as important.
 Interviewers seemed more interested in his professional story than in his tech skills.
 They welcomed developers who could help prevent tunnel vision in their teams.

 George leveraged his own networks to look for a job.
 A contact told him about Aperto, a digital transformation company.
 He got a job the second time he applied.
-At first, he earnt half his previous salary – which led some to doubt how long he would stay – but his talent soon led to promotions and better pay.
+At first, he earned half his previous salary – which led some to doubt how long he would stay – but his talent soon led to promotions and better pay.

 According to George, if you are a logical, dynamic 60-year-old who likes solving problems, nobody in coding will care how old you are.
 But you will need to show drive and make many sacrifices, as he did.